Exposure Control Plan

-Bloodborne Pathogens (BBP) Exposure Control Plan FAQ
+Bloodborne Pathogens (BBP) Exposure Control Plan 101

 The Bloodborne Pathogens Standard is one OSHA regulation that healthcare organizations must comply with to prevent contamination post exposure.
 As required by these rules, each employer who has employees with occupational exposure to blood and/or other potentially infectious materials (OPIM) should maintain an Exposure Control Plan (ECP).